janosdebugs/demo-container-runtime/README.md

 it for your own personal learning.
 Furthermore, if you are *personally* teaching a class, feel free to use it as demo material.

-If you want to use it as accompanying material for your video course, or other uses, please link your students to this repository.
+If you want to use it as accompanying material for your video course (e.g. Udemy) or other uses, please link your students to this repository.